 It may seem obvious but if you want to avoid any disasters then you need to make sure the barbecue is lit properly and is not in the proximity of anything that is potentially flammable!

 Make sure that any poultry or pork items are thoroughly cooked to avoid food poisoning.
 To know if you have the right temperature to cook with you just need to wait for the flames to die down, and check the colour of the coals.
 They should glow red underneath and be white on the top.
 It is also worth investing in a barbecue thermometer.
+Check out the Carnivore Style website and learn healthy tips for meat-lovers too.

 Generally, any type of fish, lamb or beef are the safest items to cook for those concerned about becoming ill at a barbecue, as they are low-risk meats.
 You can cook them rare, medium, well done or as you would normally.
 Also, you should always use separate utensils for cooking and serving.